Psychology

 PSY 214.
 Introduction to Personality.
 4 Credits.

 Covers a variety of personality theories including the theoretical and scientific explanations for individuals' characteristic patterns of perception, thought, emotion and behavior.
 Emphasizes the understanding and mastery of personality constructs applied to students' personal and professional lives.
-Recommended: PSY 201A or PSY 202A.
+Recommended: PSY 201AZ or PSY 202AZ.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 PSY 215.
 Human Development.
 4 Credits.

-Surveys major developmental theories and patterns of change and continuity from birth to death in human subjects.
-Emphasizes biological, cognitive, and emotional development through the lifespan.
-Examines cultural influences on development.
-Recommended: PSY 201A or 202A.
+Introduces major developmental theories and ways humans change and stay the same across the lifespan, from conception to death.
+Emphasizes cultural and other environmental influences on biological, cognitive, social, and emotional development throughout the lifespan.
+Although this course maintains a focus on psychology, human development draws information from other academic fields.
+Recommended: PSY 201AZ or 202AZ.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 PSY 216.
 Social Psychology.
 4 Credits.